hed-hog/docs/docs/modules/admin/role.md

 #### `create(data: CreateDTO)`

-- **Description**: Creates a new role with the specified name and description.
+- **Description**: Creates a new role.
 - **Parameters**:
-  - `data`: An object containing the following properties:
+  - `data`: An object containing the properties for role creation.
-  - `name (string)`: The name of the new role.
-  - `description (string)`: A description of the new role.

 #### `update({ id, data }: { id: number; data: UpdateDTO })`